 To make sure you don’t end up over-paying for your car finance:

-If you want to know more about how car dealers work, we recently spoke to three car salesmen from across the UK who shared their secrets, which could work in your favour when you’re buying a car:
+If you want to know more about how car dealers work, we have some insider information after speaking with three car salesmen from across the UK who shared tips, which could work in your favour when you’re buying a car:

 - Make friends with the salesperson, rather than thinking they’re someone who’s trying to rip you off

 - Be honest with salespeople about your expectations, and deals you’ve seen elsewhere

 - The best time to buy a car is either quieter times, the end of a quarter or when a car model is superseded by a newer model

 - Checking the extras – if you’ve paid for extras like paint protection or interior fabric protection, test that they’ve actually been put on

 - And even our secret salesmen recommended you shop around for finance before heading into the showroom, and understand what you’re signing up for

 Interested In finding out more about Admiral’s car finance offers?
 See all the options we offer and use our car finance calculator here.